 IEEE’s Constitution defines the purposes of the organization as scientific and educational, directed toward the advancement of the theory and practice of Electrical, Electronics, Communications and Computer Engineering, as well as Computer Science, the allied branches of engineering and the related arts and sciences.
 In pursuing these goals, the IEEE serves as a major publisher of scientific journals and organizer of conferences, workshops, and symposia.
 It is also a leading standards development organization for the development of industrial standards in a broad range of disciplines, including electric power and energy, biomedical technology and healthcare, information technology, information assurance, telecommunications, consumer electronics, transportation, aerospace, and nanotechnology.
 IEEE develops and participates in educational activities such as accreditation of electrical engineering programs in institutes of higher learning.

-The IEEE Austria Section is managed by the Executive Committee with support from a number of Section Officers.
+The IEEE Austria Section is managed by the Executive Committee with support from a several Section Officers.
 The technical activities are concentrated in the so-called Chapters while the student activities are handled by our Student Branches.
 Additional activities are carried out by the Young Professionals and Women in Engineering affinity groups.